Skip to main content

 Yes, coastal metros like San Francisco and Los Angeles remain expensive.
 But across inland, Central Valley, and select Northern California markets, buyers are still finding homes under $400K, rents near $1,100–$1,300, and stable neighborhoods where affordability hasn’t collapsed.

-The real problem isn’t finding affordable cities.
+A common challenge isn’t finding affordable cities.

 It’s misjudging the numbers before you make a move.